Sergey111991KV/thirdServer/README.md

 # The News Server

 It is news web server.
-The project for MetaLamp company.
+The training project for MetaLamp company.
 I used ReaderT design pattern, postgres-simple for connection Database and WAI for HTTP connection.
+Server can all method writen in rizoma.
+For check it you can run bash in folder /curl

 ## Start server